 Also, MIDI files are much smaller in data size compared to audio files.
 This means that when processing numerous MIDI files DAWs are less likely to crash compared to processing numerous audio files.

-Because MIDI is completely different from audio, traditional audio cables cannot be used.
-In the process of transferring MIDI data over to digital software, MIDI cables that have tiny pins are used.
+Because it is completely different from audio, traditional audio cables cannot be used.
+In the process of transferring data over to digital software, MIDI cables that have tiny pins are used.

 Over the last 20 years, technology has developed.
 Files can now also be transferred over USB as well if the MIDI interface used can aid in performing this task.

-There are also MIDI-to-USB cables which allow you to send information quickly from any piece of hardware to your computer and managing midi effects.
+There are also MIDI-to-USB cables which allow you to send information quickly from any piece of hardware to your computer and manage effects.
 Nowadays many devices have a USB outlet which will allow for USB-to-USB data transferring.

-Although it may be confusing deciphering where to plug in cables into MIDI inputs and MIDI outputs, always remember that information flows in one direction via the MIDI connections.
-A device called a MIDI Through can also be added into setup.
+Although it may be confusing to decipher where to plug in cables into inputs and outputs, always remember that information flows in one direction via the connections.
+A device called a MIDI Through can also be added to the setup.

 Separate from a MIDI out, this hardware passes on an exact duplicate of the information present at the MIDI In the device.
 When building more complex music systems a MIDI through makes the process a lot easier to control.

-Now that we have covered the basics of MIDI it’s time to dive into how to actually use it in music production.
+Now that we have covered the basics it’s time to dive into how to actually use it in music production.

-For many home recording studios, the simplest setup using MIDI for music production is a MIDI keyboard/soundboard linked to a computer via MIDI-to-USB cable or one the cables mentioned above.
+For many home recording studios, the simplest setup using MIDI for music production is a keyboard/soundboard linked to a computer via a MIDI-to-USB cable or one of the cables mentioned above.